Characters: Buffy The Vampire Slayer Antagonists

 "We're going to destroy the world.
 Want to come?"

-Creepy cockney vampire who sired Spike in 1880.
-Formerly a chaste Catholic girl, cursed with "the sight" — visions of the future.
+A creepy cockney vampire who sired Spike in 1880.
+Formerly a chaste Catholic girl, cursed with "the sight"—visions of the future.
 Spotted by Angelus during his heyday, he took a liking to her and set about tormenting her and killing her entire family.
 Then, on the day she was to become a nun, he slaughtered the convent and turned her into a vampire.
 Certifiably insane, Drusilla has an almost child-like demeanor, hiding how extremely dangerous she is.

-- Adorkable: When happy or excited, which usually occurs when commiting murder or torture.
+- Adorkable: When happy or excited, which usually occurs when committing murder or torture.

 - Being Tortured Makes You Evil: And very, very unhinged.